telerik/fiddler-everywhere-docs/rules-presets/block-and-allow-lists/allow-traffic-only-from-specific-processes.md

 ![Creating "Allow Traffic from Specific Processes" rule](../../images/advanced/adv-allow-only-specific-processes.png)

->tip The blocking actions are not final can be combined with other action.
-[Learn more about final and non-final actions here]({%slug fiddler-rules-actions%})
+>tip The blocking actions are not final and can be combined with other actions.
+[Learn more about final and non-final actions here.]({%slug fiddler-rules-actions%})

 Once the rule is created, enable the **Rules** tab, toggle the rule switch, and start capturing traffic.